You’ve read those “make money online” articles for teachers that basically list a bunch of generic side jobs.

 Teachers Making Money Online Teaching English to Adults

-You always hear about teaching English online to kids (many of whom reside in China), but what about teaching English to adults who come from all around the world?
+You always hear about teaching English online to kids (many of whom reside in China), but what about teaching English to adults?

 I used to work a few hours a week for a company called EnglishFirst (EF); it was a nice little gig.